 Two Questions about New Business

-The biggest question related to the scripts relying on Robert’s rules is the omission from the agenda of one clause titled as “New Business”.
-The section is the essence of the meeting, yet it is almost never included in the discussion.
+The biggest question related to the scripts relying on Robert’s Rules is the omission from the agenda of a clause titled “New Business”.
+This section is the essence of the meeting, yet it is almost never included in the discussion.

 Let us contemplate the answer to the first question.
 Presumably, a gifted procedural parliamentarian excluded new business in order to control the assembly.
 Let’s review the order of the conventional agenda of the assembly members, as follows,

 The agenda above is tedious and unhurried.
 Ordinarily, it does not provoke suspicion and thus may fool people.
-In case the chair controls the slight majority, the order of business guarantees a clam convention.
+In case the Chair controls the slight majority, this order of business guarantees a clam convention.

 Adding New Business to the Agenda

 Approaching the committee or the Chair responsible for the assembly preparation and asking them to include a new point in the agenda will result in a better method.
 It is crucial that the New Business be incorporated in the agenda for a straightforward reason.

 The Chair and the committee in charge of assembly preparation have outdated or limited knowledge of the situation in the geographical areas represented by assembly delegates.
 For instance, a District Caucus Delegate may represent anywhere between 100,000 to over a million individuals in one district, while the Chair theoretically does not have a way of knowing about the presence of all important matters, “New Business”, in a particular district.